Solving India's Tech Jobs Paradox: From Labour Market Fixes to Long-Term Strength

 on a separate, protected track.

-If GCCs are coming to India for talent, the country must do more than supply it.
-It must shape, upgrade, and anchor that talent within a broader capability-building strategy — one that addresses today’s gaps without losing sight of tomorrow’s foundations.
+If GCCs are coming to India for talent, the country should certainly try to supply it.
+But we must not stop there.
+We should treat this as an opportunity to shape, upgrade, and anchor the talent within a broader capability-building strategy — one that addresses today’s gaps, without losing sight of tomorrow’s foundations.

 Comments